UniversalDependencies/docs/_u-overview/morphology.md

 ### See also

-The guidelines for the following cases are documented on the referenced pages for specific POS tags:
+The guidelines for the following special cases are documented on the referenced pages for specific POS tags:

 * Abbreviations and acronyms: described under [SYM]()